Bug report #11099

 I keep thinking about about the "updateFeatureOnly" attribute that is unused.
 Could this be use to prevent the feature to be added\\updated in the layer, by setting it to true?

 Since I'm not sure of what really is the intended behavior or the implication around this, I will leave to you to reopen the issue in case you think you should.

 Thanks for your help.

-#5 Updated by Matthias Kuhn almost 6 years ago
+#5 Updated by Matthias Kuhn over 6 years ago

 If it's opened non-modal (that is not via exec() but via show()) control returns immediately to the caller.
 That means, if the feature is updated, it might happen anytime, unexpectedly.
 And it might even have been deleted meanwhile (resulting in a crash).